 Professor Ian O'Connor, Vice Chancellor and President

-Equal Employment Opportunity means that all people, regardless of gender, race, colour, age, marital or parental status, sexual preference, disability or religious belief have the same access to employment opportunities and conditions, and can expect to work in an environment that is free of discrimination or harassment.
+Equal Employment Opportunity means that all people, regardless of gender, race, colour, age, marital or parental status, sexuality, gender identity, disability or religious belief have the same access to employment opportunities and conditions, and can expect to work in an environment that is free of discrimination or harassment.

 Our Mission statement declares its commitment to equity and social justice as one of the foundations of excellence in teaching, research and community service.